 How to generate a Artifactory Token?

-• Log in to your Artifactory instance.
+Log in to the Artifactory web interface.

 ---]